Emmet-v15/amongus-mod-installer/README.md

 That's it, you're done!
 > [!NOTE]
+> You will have a [start menu shortcut](https://github.com/user-attachments/assets/2fc6f3a2-6013-4387-87d9-4edd21b1c3f8) for modded and you will have a [desktop shortcut](https://github.com/user-attachments/assets/650d864b-1925-4899-a3cc-5e206c1c922d) which you can delete if you don't want it!

+> [!IMPORTANT]
 > Don't turn off your pc while this is runnning, it will open/close steam and among us a couple times and will tell you when it is done!
->
-> You will have a [start menu shortcut](https://github.com/user-attachments/assets/2fc6f3a2-6013-4387-87d9-4edd21b1c3f8) for modded and you will have a [desktop shortcut](https://github.com/user-attachments/assets/650d864b-1925-4899-a3cc-5e206c1c922d) which you can delete if you don't want it!

 > [!WARNING]
 > This script is only test on among us v2024.8.13.
 It will most likely break after any updates to the game.